stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 Health matters the most, it comes first, being healthy, being safe, even wonder why military and healthcare budgets are so high?
 Now you know.

-Love comes second, our specie is a very social species, the need for social interaction is what made, Instagram TikTok and other social platforms so famous.
+Love comes second, our specie is a very social species, the need for social interaction is what made Instagram, TikTok and other social platforms so famous.

 What comes third?
 That expensive steak you can’t afford?
 Or that luxurious car that costs more than your flat?

 Money.
 Money comes third, because there isn’t much else you can’t afford without money.

-80% of people don’t even look at prices when they go out, they don’t have a barrier check, and when they do, they don’t compare prices logically, they go for whatever gives them the « easy » pleasure: by the way that bottle of water just costed you $10, more than our budgeting course.
+80% of people don’t even look at prices when they go out, they don’t have a barrier check, and when they do, they don’t compare prices logically, they go for whatever gives them the «easiest» pleasure: by the way that bottle of water just costed you $10, more than our budgeting course.

-Warren Buffet had pennies, he understood what comes third is money, and this can be done with 2 easy steps.
+Warren Buffet had pennies, he is now the most famous investor in the world, one of the most respected when it comes to stock market and money management: he understood at 11 years old what comes third is money, he understood at 11 years old what comes third is money, why do you spend it when you can focus on Love and Health and use money as a tool for freedom?

 ## 2. Trade off your animal instincts for rational thinking